-Development operations includes: (i) medical, scientific, clinical, regulatory, data management and biostatistics activities in support of our research and development programs; (ii) medical affairs activities to provide scientific and medical education support in connection with our KL4 surfactant and aerosol delivery technologies programs; (iii) design and development activities related to the development and manufacture of our novel capillary aerosolization systems, including an aerosol generating device and disposable dose delivery packets, and our novel patient interface adapters, for use in our preclinical programs, our anticipated clinical programs, and, if approved, commercial use and; (iv) pharmaceutical development activities, including development of a lyophilized formulation of our KL4 surfactant.
+Development operations includes: (i) medical, scientific, clinical, regulatory, data management and biostatistics activities in support of our research and development programs; (ii) medical affairs activities to provide scientific and medical education support in connection with our KL_4 surfactant and aerosol delivery technologies programs; (iii) design and development activities related to the development and manufacture of our novel capillary aerosolization systems, including an aerosol generating device and disposable dose delivery packets, and our novel ventilator circuit / patient interface connectors, for use in our preclinical programs, our anticipated clinical programs, and, if approved, commercial use and; (iv) pharmaceutical development activities, including development of a lyophilized formulation of our KL_4 surfactant.
 These costs include personnel, expert consultants, outside services to support regulatory, data management and device development activities, symposiums at key neonatal medical meetings, facilities-related costs, and other costs for the management of clinical trials.

-Development operations expenses decreased \$0.2 million for both the three and six months ended June 30, 2011 compared to the same periods in 2010.
-The decreases are primarily due to a reduction in personnel related costs in conjunction with the Company's ongoing efforts to conserve financial resources since the receipt of the 2009 Complete Response Letter.
+Development operations expenses decreased \$0.2 million for the nine months ended September 30, 2011 compared to the same periods in 2010.
+The decrease is primarily due to a reduction in personnel-related costs associated with our ongoing efforts to conserve our financial resources since the receipt of the 2009 Complete Response Letter.